 Spring into action – how we can work together to reduce litter

-As lockdown eases and we look forward to a summer outdoors, the Clean Devon Partnership would like to encourage residents and visitors alike to enjoy our beautiful county by following the Countryside Code.
+As lockdown continues to ease and we look forward to a warm summer outdoors, the Clean Devon Partnership would like to encourage residents and visitors alike to enjoy our beautiful county by following the Countryside Code.
 By working together, not dropping litter, finding a bin or taking it home, we can improve the environment for all.

-In addition to the usual smoking related litter, sweet papers, fast food and drinks containers, during the Covid pandemic there have been more takeaway wrappers, plastic glasses, bakery packaging, face coverings and gloves littered.
+In addition to the usual smoking related litter, sweet papers, fast food and drinks containers, during the Covid pandemic there have been even more single use packaging, face coverings and gloves littered.

-We need everyone to take responsibility for the rubbish they create, to bag it and take it home if necessary, and not to leave it for someone else to pick up.
+We need to work together to take responsibility for the rubbish we create, to bag it and take it home if necessary, and not to leave it for someone else to pick up.

-80% of people don’t litter and everyone knows it’s wrong – let’s make it 100%
+80% of people say they don’t litter and everyone knows it’s wrong – let’s make it 100%

 Litter can enter watercourses, harm wildlife and livestock and block drains.
-It’s an amazing fact that over 80% of ocean plastic originates from the land.
+It’s amazing that over 80% of ocean plastic originates from the land.
 We all know the impact this has on marine animals.
 Litter in lanes and the countryside and towns can be blown into rivers which run into the sea and beach litter will fall into the sea.
 Litter also attracts more litter.

 Here’s how to help